|Index to this page|

 All epithelial cells as well as some other types (e.g., smooth muscle cells) are attached to a basal lamina (also known as the basement membrane) [View].Beneath the basal lamina lies connective tissue.

 It is distributed throughout the body.
 It serves as a packing and binding material for most of our organs.
 Sheets of loose connective tissue that bind muscles and other structures together are called fascia.
 Collagen, elastin, and other proteins are found in the matrix.

 Both dense and loose connective tissue is derived from cells called fibroblasts, which secrete the extracellular matrix.

-(Their presence in connective tissue like joints accounts for the popularity of N-acetylglucosamine and chondroitin sulfate as dietary supplements for arthritis sufferers.)Proteoglycans are degraded in lysosomes.
+All these glycosaminoglycans are vital components of the ECM.
+Their presence in connective tissue like joints accounts for the popularity of N-acetylglucosamine and chondroitin sulfate as dietary supplements for arthritis sufferers.Proteoglycans are degraded in lysosomes.
 A variety of different enzymes are needed.
-Inherited deficiencies in any one of these produces one of some dozen different types of mucopolysaccharidosis (mucopolysaccharide is the earlier name for proteoglycan).
+Inherited deficiencies in any one of these produces one of some dozen different types of mucopolysaccharidosis (mucopolysaccharides is the earlier name for glycosaminoglycans).

 This proteoglycan differs from the others in being retained at the surface of the cell anchored in the plasma membrane as an integral transmembrane protein.

 Syndecan-1 binds chemokines (chemotactic cytokines).
 When epithelia are damaged, these complexes are released and diffuse away forming a chemotactic gradient that attracts neutrophils to the site.
 Thus syndecan-1 plays a crucial role in inflammation.